It’s no news that spray deodorants have been around for years.

 With a very similar ingredient profile to the Thai Deodorant, this mineral salt based deodorant from Crystal Rock is a terrific natural spray product.
-Beyond the mineral salt which will naturally deodorize a smelly pit, it contains a natural blend of spices that will emit a subtle vanilla scent.
+Beyond the mineral salt which will naturally deodorize a smelly pit, it contains a natural blend of spices that will emit a subtle herbal scent (they do make an unscented spray as well).
 While going on clear, this product is great for men looking for a product highly touted by vegan and natural fans everywhere.

 Made from the same company that owns Dove Men+Care, Unilever, comes another dry deodorant spray for their Degree Men brand.
 While very similar in nature to the Dove Men+Care dry spray mentioned above, this spray by Degree features Aluminum Chlorohydrate as the active ingredient.
 Compared between the two, this one carries just a slightly higher concentration (3.1% increase), which will be better suited for men with a more active lifestyle.